datastax/metric-collector-for-apache-cassandra/dashboards/k8s-build/README.md

    _Note: To check the labels on your service run the following command_

-   `kubectl get svc -n cass-operator --show-labels=true`
+   `kubectl get svc --show-labels=true`

    With the configuration file updated apply the resource to the cluster.

-   `kubectl apply -n cass-operator -f dashboards/k8s-build/generated/prometheus/service_monitor.yaml`
+   `kubectl apply -f dashboards/k8s-build/generated/prometheus/service_monitor.yaml`

 1. Configure and install the Prometheus deployment